dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/13
+The dreadful experience of laggy corporate virtual desktops makes me question the rationale behind it.
+Cost "reduction" of the cloud?
+Security concerns?
+I wish a highly responsive environment was the norm.
+Maybe it needs lobbying.
+A law making it a health-and-safety concern? 🤔

 #### 2024/06/12
 Quoting [zed.dev](https://zed.dev): "When you move the cursor or type a character, you should see pixels on the next refresh of your display—every time.
 Even sub-perceptual pauses add up over the course of a day to create unnecessary stress."
 Such a contrast to a typical fully remote and laggy corporate desktop environment.